julik/tickly/README.md

 This currently does not happen automatically for things passing through the parser.

 ## Contributing to tickly

+Just like tracksperanto Tickly no longer ships with test data in gem format (since the test data amounts to to a substantial increase in package size).
+To obtain the test data, check the repo out.

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+* Check out the latest master to obtain the test data.
+* Make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.
 * Start a feature/bugfix branch.